jaccomoc/jactl/docs/pages/language-guide.md

 > 'abc' + 'def'
 abcdef
 ```
-If two objects are added using `+` and the left hand side of the `+` is a string then the other is converted to a
+If two objects are added using `+` and the left-hand side of the `+` is a string then the other is converted to a
 string before concatenation takes place:
 ```groovy
 > 'abc' + 1 + 2